-Add Bead to Your Festive Party
+Add Beads to Your Festive Mardi Gras Party

-AMy Mardi Gras menu is easy and festive and here’s some inexpensive beads you can order to complete your party!
+My Mardi Gras party menu is easy and festive and here’s some inexpensive beads you can order to complete your party!
 Don’t save these amazing Louisiana recipes just for Mardi Gras because you can enjoy them year round.
 I sure do.
 I keep the Mini Muffalattas in my freezer for a snack or lunch.
 You’ll find my Mardi Gras king cake recipe with different theme colors from Super Bowl to Valentine’s Day!
 Have fun cooking healthy with all my recipes on my healthy food blog.